Kentucky Derby Road: Feb. 22 Saudi Derby, John Battaglia Memorial, Miracle Wood Stakes

 Miracle Wood Stakes, 1 Mile

-Ridden by Henry Walters for trainer Forest Boyce, Barbadian Runner is owned by AJ Will Win Stables.
+Ridden by Forest Boyce for trainer Henry Walters, Barbadian Runner is owned by AJ Will Win Stables.
 He was bred in Maryland by Shamrock Farm.
 Barbadian Runner is not a Triple Crown nominee and is unlikely to be late-nominated.

 New Paragraph